chayansraj/Python-ETL-pipeline-using-Airflow-on-AWS/README.md

             python_callable= transform_load_data,
         )
       ```
-  After implementing above step, if we go over Airflow UI, we can see the tasks inside DAG, the directed chain is achieved by adding tasks ordering at the end of the DAG.
+  After implementing above step, if we go over to Airflow UI, we can see the tasks inside DAG, the directed chain is achieved by adding tasks ordering at the end of the DAG.
  <h4 align ='center' >   is_weather_api_available >> extract_weather_data >> transform_load_weather_data </h4>

 <p align="center">